Have you ever paid for a tool and then thought, ‘’this is not quite what I was looking for’’?

-- Go with UiPath if you want to have more features that are similar to Iorad for almost the same price.
+- Go with UiPath if you want to have automation and more features that are similar to Iorad for almost the same price.

 - Go with Intro.js or Shepherd.js if you don’t want to pay a fortune, and have someone who can take care of development and maintenance.

 - Go with UserGuiding if you want a no-code tool with great support, an affordable price, and lots and lots of features to skyrocket your user engagement!

 After you set up the Iorad chrome extension, you just need to click on it to activate it.
 It will capture your screen as you move your mouse cursor and make changes on the screen.
 Once you complete the task that you are recording, you can stop Iorad and edit your step-by-step tour.
 Once you save the walkthrough and share the link with others, the walkthrough will show on their screen to guide them through the whole process.

 Customer success managers, team leaders, teachers, website developers, and almost anyone that needs to create a how-to tutorial can use Iorad or its alternatives.

 How much does Iorad cost?

 Iorad is free for personal use, and the starter plan is $200/month for business use.
 Iorad offers discounts for educational or non-profit use cases.

 The best alternatives to Iorad are UserGuiding in terms of functionality, WalkMe in terms of effectiveness, Loom in terms of simplicity, UiPath in terms of automation, and Intro.js or Shepherd.js in terms of pricing.